Skippack Township, Pennsylvania: Transportation

 As of 2020 there were 67.44 mi of public roads in Skippack Township, of which 21.09 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 46.35 mi were maintained by the township.

 The main highways serving Skippack Township are Pennsylvania Route 73 and Pennsylvania Route 113.
 PA 73 follows Skippack Pike along a northwest-southeast alignment across the northern and northeastern portions of the township, while PA 113 traverses northeast-to-southwest along Bridge Road.

 SEPTA provides Suburban Bus service to Skippack Township along Route 91, which provides Saturday service between the Norristown Transportation Center in Norristown and State Correctional Institution – Phoenix.

 Institutions

 The main industry is the State Correctional Institution – Phoenix, which replaced State Correctional Institution – Graterford in 2018.
 Situated on over 1700 acre of state land, the facility, built in 1929, is Pennsylvania's largest maximum-security prison, holding about 3,500 prisoners.
-SCI Graterford has an extensive prison farm on its 1730 acre and the 62 acre prison compound itself lies within 30 ft high walls surmounted by nine manned towers.
+SCI Graterford has an extensive prison farm on its 1730 acre and the 62 acre prison compound itself lies within 30 ft high walls surmounted by nine staffed towers.
 Prison factories and industries employ 21 civilian staff and 315 inmate staff.
 An example is the Garment Factory which provides inmates with shirts, trousers, insulated coveralls, baseball caps, bibs, and handkerchiefs.

 The main attractions to Skippack are Evansburg State Park, the Central Montgomery Park and the historic shopping village, Skippack Village.
 The State Park offers a variety of recreational opportunities including hunting, fishing, horse back riding and an 18-hole golf course.